ignite/cli/docs/guide/interchange/08-cancelling-orders.md

 }
 ```

-That finishes all necessary functions needed for the `ibcdex` module.
+That finishes all necessary functions needed for the `dex` module.
 In this chapter you have implemented the design for cancelling specific buy or sell orders.